floxdaw/Data2001Assignment/README.md

     3. removed punctuation from columns that are meant ot be numbers
     4. cast all the values that are 'objects' to nicer data types
     5. set empty cells as NaN
     6. remove the rows whos neighbourhoods are not in greater sydney

-- catchments
+    7. cast the area_name as a string

 - break and Enter
+    1. make all the column labels lowercase
+    2. Cast density as a string
+    3.

+- Catchments

 - Greenhouse gas emissions